JuliaDatabases/MySQL.jl/README.md

 # Examples

-The following example connects to a database, creates a table, inserts values, retrieves the results and diconnects:
+The following example connects to a database, creates a table, inserts values, retrieves the results and disconnects:

 ```julia
 using MySQL